Integrating Conductor Health into Dynamic Line Rating and Unit Commitment under Wind Uncertainty: Case Study

 \subsubsection{Risk of ETO}

-Figure \ref{fig:temp_dist_seasons_year} visualizes the annual line temperature from the three models.
+Figure \ref{fig:temp_year} visualizes the annual line temperature under the three models.
 In spring, fall and winter, the line temperatures were high in order of DLR baseline, CHA-UC and SLR baseline.
-This order originates from DLR not considering stochasticity with high ratings, CHA-UC considering stochasticity with high ratings, and SLR using a uniform low rating.
+This reflects the use of high ratings without stochastic concerns in DLR, high ratings with stochastic concerns in CHA-UC, and a uniformly low rating in SLR.
 However, during summer, the overall line temperatures increase and the temperature of SLR exceeds CHA-UC.
-This is because the hot operating conditions of summer increases the risk of SLR.
 Since summer weathers are close to the conservative conditions for SLR calculation, the ``conservative'' SLR becomes risky as well.
-Thus, CHA-UC chooses a more conservative loading, shown in the day-ahead cost of 29.96 M\$, which is higher than 29.92 M\$ of SLR baseline.
-A zoom-in of the scatter plot exhibits the results during this period.
-The temperatures from SLR was stamped more commonly over the thermal limit compared to CHA-UC, although CHA-UC has some outliers.
-This resulted in a CHA-UC depreciation cost of 0.26 M\$ which was 3.3 times and 4.8 times less than SLR and DLR baseline, respectively.
+Thus, CHA-UC chooses a similarly conservative loading, shown in the day-ahead cost of 29.96 M\$/day for both CHA-UC and SLR Baseline.
+A zoomed-in scatter plot confirms that SLR and DLR temperatures more frequently exceed the thermal limit than those of CHA-UC.
+This resulted in a CHA-UC depreciation cost of 0.12 M\$/day which was 3.8 times and 8.1 times less than SLR and DLR baseline, respectively.